JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `removeAdminRole.send({ user }, options)`

 Remove a colony admin role.
-Can only be called by an owner role.
+Can only be called by the founder role.

 **Arguments**